lvgl/lv_font_conv/doc/font_spec.md

 Record elements:

-- id - 1 or 2 bytes (glyph id from `cmap` table)
+- id - 1 or 2 bytes (glyph id from `cmap` table)/
-- kerning value - FP12.4 or FP4.4 fixed point value (1 or 2 bytes)
+- kerning value - always FP4.4 fixed point value with sign, should be multiplied to FP12.4 `kerningScale` from font headers

-Size of glyph id & kerning value defined in `head` table.
+Note, 7 bits resolution is enough for our simple needs.
+But kerning of fonts > 40px can exceed max value of signed FP4.4.
+So we have `kerningScale` in font header to properly scale covered range.

 Size (bytes) | Description
 -------------|------------